sylhare/sylhare.github.io/_posts/2026/2026-06-16-claude-code-smart.md

 The plugin ones usually don't collide as they are called via `/plugin:name`, but the project and personal ones share the same namespace and can step on each other.
-In that case it's like the `CLAUDE.md` the personal one wins against the project one.
+In that case it's like the *CLAUDE.md*, the personal one wins against the project one.

-Project skills could be committed and shared with the team.
+> Create the best skill by analyzing your previous sessions to find repeated instructions or corrective actions that could be automated.

-Personal ones could be added to the [marketplace][8] to share the love or added to your team ai skill repo if one exists.
+Personal ones could be added to the [marketplace][8] to share the love or added to your team AI skill repo if one exists.
+Project skills could be committed and shared with the team and are usually only relevant in the context of the project.

 ## Hooks

 Commands and skills run on demand or when Claude feels like it.
 Hooks run *automatically* [when specific events fire][3].

+{% include aligner.html images="claude-hooks-lifecycle.svg" column=1 caption="The hook lifecycle: at each event Claude Code checks the matcher and runs the configured command." %}

 Configure them in [`.claude/settings.json`][25]:

 ```json